niilante/FFCK/docs/FAQ/FAQ.md

 ## Differences between `privacy.trackingprotection.enabled` and `privacy.resistFingerprinting`?

 One [blocks scripts](https://support.mozilla.org/en-US/kb/trackers-and-scripts-firefox-blocks-enhanced-track), based on a Disconnect.me blocking list) and the other one actually tries to [resist fingerprinting](https://wiki.mozilla.org/Security/Fingerprinting) to such an extent that script blocking is unnecessary (while breaking a lot of things in the process, see above).

+## Can I export a bookmark folder as a .txt file?

+Right-click on a folder and select "copy".
+Then go into e.g. Notepad and paste.
+It will paste the folder name and all the bookmark urls.
+A alternative is [copy-tab-urls-webex](https://addons.mozilla.org/firefox/addon/copy-tab-urls-webex/)